lucaslouca/swift-concurrency/README.md

  - Price offered by the person placing the order to a potential courier
  - Other information such as currency, etc

 The sample scenario that is being implemented here is fetching a list of orders from a server and display the orders in a UITableView.
-The user (courier) can then select an order from the table view to view further details for that order.
+The user (courier) can then select an order from the table view to view additional details for that order.

 ### Implementation
 For the sake of consistency and in order to avoid any misconception, the items included in an order can only be chosen from a predefined list of possible items that the system will offer.
 Each item has a name and an image.
 An item can easily be extended to contain additional information like weight, price, etc. Since the list of possible items is predefined, it makes sense to load them from the server as soon as the app starts in order to avoid lacking and user waiting time later.
 The list of items consists of three items: Broccoli, Onion, Pumpkin.